2020 Football Tasmania season

-The 2020 Football Tasmania season is the seventh season of soccer under the restructured format in Tasmania.
+The 2020 Football Tasmania season was the seventh season of soccer under the restructured format in Tasmania.
 The men's competitions consisted of three major divisions across the State.

 All NPL and grassroots competitions were suspended for one month due to the impacts from the COVID-19 pandemic in Australia, effective 18 March to 14 April, and further extended.
 The NPL and other senior competitions commenced on 18 July.

 Men's Competitions

 2020 NPL Tasmania

 The NPL Premier normally qualifies for the national NPL finals series, but the 2020 National Premier Leagues finals series was cancelled in July.